 • Local file permissions – ensure the configured asset folder is writable by the user running the service (especially in Docker).

-• Docker jobs cannot access assets – mount the asset directory into the worker container and ensure Environment.get_asset_folder() points to the mounted path.
+• Docker jobs cannot access assets – mount the asset directory into the server container and ensure Environment.get_asset_folder() points to the mounted path.